Tekhlay/hello-react-front-end/README.md

 # Hello world- <a name="about-project"></a>

-**Hello world** is the eductional project to connect with Ruby on Rails and React.
-In this exercise I have connected front-end library(React) with Back end library Ruby on rails as I get a chance to use Webpack with jsbundling-rails gem.
+**Hello React front end** is the eductional project to connect with Ruby on Rails API.
+In this exercise I have connected front-end library(React) with Back end library Ruby on rails as I get a chance to use Webpack with Api end points.

 ## 🛠 Built With <a name="built-with"></a>